Case (Creepy Nuts album)

 Case is the second studio album by Japanese hip-hop duo Creepy Nuts.
 It was released on September 1, 2021, through Onenation and Sony Music Associated Records, over 3 years after the first studio album Creep Show.
 The album was preceded by five singles, including the RIAJ double-platinum certified single "Nobishiro".
-In support of Case, the duo embarked on the concert tour the same name throughout Japan from September to November 2021.
+In support of Case, the duo embarked on the concert tour of the same name throughout Japan from September to November 2021.

 Background

-This album as said contains all kinds of feelings that R-Shitei have felt since forming Creepy Nuts.
+This album as said, contains all kinds of feelings that R-Shitei have felt since forming Creepy Nuts.
 It is their first studio album in over 3 and a half years.